You might be able to move a credit card balance from one balance transfer card to another, but it’s probably not the best way to manage debt.

 “I think it may be possible,” says Rod Griffin, director of public education at Experian, one of the three major credit bureaus.
 “The question is – is it plausible?”

 One-off transfers are typical.
 “It’s not unusual for someone to transfer a balance from one card to another and pay it off,” he says.
 “What’s unusual is extending that practice.”

 As to whether it’s even possible to execute a series of balance transfers, that’s a tough call.
 “There are too many variables,” says Griffin.

-Possible effects of multiple balance transfers on your credit score
+The impact of multiple balance transfers on your credit score

 “Every time you pull a string, everything moves,” says Griffin.

 If your score stays the same or improves, you’re fine.
 If it takes a serious hit anywhere along the way, that could make getting that next 0% card difficult or impossible.

 Some of the factors at play with a balance transfer and your score to consider:

 Applying for new credit: Asking for new credit can decrease your score as every time you apply for a new card, a hard inquiry lands on your credit report.
 The request affects your score for a year and stays on your history for two years, usually just shaving a few points off your score.
 Credit inquires account for 10% of your credit score.

 Individual hard inquiries usually don’t impact your score too much.
 But a burst of them over a short period of time can raise red flags.
 It signals to the credit scoring algorithms that you may have financial problems.